koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 You can implement these functions as well as insertBefore.
 You can imagine the implementation of many functions from the name.
-But commitMount is not.
+But there is a caveat for commitMount.

 commitMount is only called when finalizeInitialChildren returns true.
-ReactDOM uses the function to implement autoFocus attribute. finalizeInitialChildren returns true if the tag is button, input, select, or textarea and autoFucos prop is true.
+ReactDOM uses the function to implement autoFocus attribute.
+On ReactDOM, finalizeInitialChildren returns true if the tag is button, input, select, or textarea and autoFucos prop is true.
 -->

 # Others